dovjas/BaigiamasisDarbas2021/README.md

 # Website

-My first website: responsive, built using HTML and CSS
+My first website: responsive, built using HTML and CSS.